tarsius/llama/README.md

 macro was suggested as an alternative.

-The `##` macro, whose signature is `(## FN &rest args)`, expands to a `lambda` expressions, which wraps around its arguments.
+The `##` macro, whose signature is `(## FN &rest args)`, expands to a `lambda` expression, which wraps around its arguments.

 This `lambda` expression calls the function FN with arguments ARGS and returns its value.
 Its own arguments are derived from